-The Company's financial instruments include cash and cash equivalents, receivables and deposits, and accounts payable and accrued liabilities and reclamation deposits.
+The Company's financial instruments include cash and cash equivalents and accounts payable, amounts due to related parties, accrued liabilities and reclamation deposits.
 The carrying values of these financial instruments approximate their fair values due to their relatively short periods to maturity.